alexmoreno/guia-de-seguranca-para-desenvolvedores/vulnerabilities-stats.md

 ### Estatísticas dos bugs divulgados publicamente pela Hackerone

 Enquanto este documento é escrito, a plataforma Hackerone teve 1731 bugs divulgados abertamente em empresas como Twitter, Uber, Dropbox, Github, etc.

 8 dos bugs foram removidos spam total.
 9 eram relacioandos à linguagem de programação ou à Internet em geral.
 Dos 1714 restantes, conseguimos classificar 1359 problemas usando um pouco de código e trabalho manual.
-8 of the bugs were removed as outright spam.
-9 others were related to bugs in the Internet or a specific programming language.
-Out of the remaining 1714, we were able to classify 1359 issues using some code and manual work.